 As December rapidly approaches, that means one thing for the majority of students here in Lancaster: they will be heading home across the country to join their families for the holidays.
 But that’s not the case for everyone.
-Whether you’re from very far afield and just can’t feasibly make it home, or you’ve decided to stay in Lancaster for personal reasons, you may be wondering what you can do with yourself on Christmas Day this year.
+Whether you’re from very far afield and just can’t feasibly make it home, or you’ve decided to stay in your Lancaster student accommodation for personal reasons, you may be wondering what you can do with yourself on Christmas Day this year.

 This time of year can be lonely for people unable to be with their families, or for those who don’t celebrate Christmas.
 Almost all public places are closed on the 25th here in the UK, and if you’re not partaking in any festivities at home, you might be at a loss as to what to do that day.